bonifaciolab/classifier_AntigenResponsiveCD8TCells/README.md

 ### Now you are ready to run the classifier
 ```
 export output_dir= ## the directory where your results will be produced.
 If the directory does not exist, then it will be created.
-export svm_path= ## the path to the directory that contains the svm binaries
+export svm_path= ## the path to the directory that contains the lib-svm binaries

 python3 identify_activated_cells_SVM.py $input_counts_normalized $output_dir $svm_path
 ```